 Would what you do if you weren’t afraid?

-You can’t write a good story without resistance and failure and vulnerability, of course.
-But you can fight through them.
+If you choose to live a better story, you will endure resistance.
+You will come face-to-face with fear.
+You will be forced to embrace vulnerability and take risks.
+But whatever you must do, you can do.
+You have what it takes.
 You can make difficult choices.
-You can endure conflict.
-Even more, you can transform it.
-You really can.
 I know because God wired you to write a good story.
 And our Creator is a Zen master in the art of turning failure into triumph, pain into joy.

-I don’t ask them to leave.
-They can stay right where they are, assuming they do two things: brush their teeth and keep their nasty mittens away from my headphones, which will remain over both ears at all times.
-I will keep at it, writing something every weekday until it’s done.
+I don’t ask them to leave, the devils.
+They can stay right where they are, assuming they do two things: brush their teeth and keep their mittens away from my headphones, which will remain over both ears at all times.

 You were created to write a good story with your life.
 Start today.